 Did you know that reading requires more than finding a quiet space and opening up a novel or textbook?
 Reading is an active learning method.
 Active reading means that as students read, they engage in turning a page, make notes in margins, underline, circle, and highlight.
 What?
 Write in a book?
 Yes, write in a book, or at least take notes on paper about what you've read.

 At the UCBA Writing Center, the reading tutors help students identify key reading strategies and concepts while they read.
-Each individual student has specific reading needs and the reading tutor's help gears them towards using specific strategies that offer individual support.
+Each individual student has specific reading needs and the reading tutors help gear them towards using specific strategies that offer individual support.
 Reading tutors often help students decode and identify key concepts in college textbooks that can sometimes seem daunting and overwhelming.

 Reading Tutors Are Here To:

-- Assists students in examining how texts are constructed.
+- Assist students in examining how texts are constructed.

-- Assists students in all disciplines to improve their reading strategies to comprehend college-level texts.
+- Assist students in all disciplines to improve their reading strategies to comprehend college-level texts.